 Building Your Own Longevity Mix

-The most important thing is to keep moving in different ways.
-The variety doesn’t have to be dramatic—it just needs to be part of your routine.
-Your future self will thank you.
+The variety does not have to be dramatic.
+It just needs to be part of your routine.
+Keep moving in different ways, and your future self will be stronger for it.